 How long should I keep fee receipts?

 The Internal Revenue Service (IRS) amends individuals to keep any receipt for three years minimum.
-You never know when you might need your receipts for reference within those few years.
+You never know when you might need your receipts for reference lists within those few years.
 So better yet, keep them in a safe place to be prepared.

 Who can qualify as recipients of fee receipts?

 Anyone can be a recipient of a fee receipt if payers paid them in return for services.
 Besides an individual, it can be a group or organization too like universities, workshops, and businesses.
 But, they should be identified for compliance.

 Never ever finish a transaction without any proof; this rule applies to both the payee and the payer.
 If you become too complacent that nothing goes wrong after processing payments, then how would you deal with errors?
 And what about if you can’t remember some transaction details?
 Hence, save your receipts for a few years before keeping them in limbo.
 In fact, our sample fee receipt templates are just a few examples of the many types of receipts out there.
 Check out the rest of our receipt templates and other samples now!